This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 VIEW PRICE

-One of the most popular dog beds for large dogs is the Big Barker – and it’s also a great choice as an orthopedic bed.
-This bed is made from 7 inches of premium foam, that provides strong support for heavy dogs.
-The high-quality foam is also guaranteed not to sag for at least a decade, which goes a long way to justifying the bed’s cost.
+If you need an orthopedic dog bed for a big dog, then we don’t think you can beat the Big Barker.
+This bed is made from 7 inches of premium foam, which we’ve found provides excellent support for even the heaviest dogs.
+The high-quality mattress is also guaranteed not to sag for at least a decade, which goes a long way to justifying the bed’s cost!

-Other features include a machine-washable microfiber cover, several color options and three sizes (including an extra large 60″ option).
-A waterproof cover isn’t included, but this can be bought separately.
+Other features include a machine-washable microfiber cover, several color options, and three sizes (including an extra large 60″ option).
+We were disappointed that a waterproof cover isn’t included – especially considering the high price – but this can be bought separately.

-The Big Barker isn’t suitable for small dogs though.
-The foam is firm, so a lighter breed won’t sink in.
+The Big Barker isn’t suitable for small dog breeds though.
+The mattress is firm, so a lighter breed won’t sink in.

-Why We Recommend It: If you have a medium or large dog breed, the Big Barker is my #1 recommendation for an orthopedic bed.
+If you have a large dog breed, the Big Barker is our #1 recommendation for an orthopedic bed.
 It’s not cheap, but will last a long time and provides a fantastic sleeping surface for your big pet.
-When it comes to a large orthopedic dog bed, there aren’t many that can match the Big Barker.
+When it comes to a large dog bed, there aren’t many that can match the Big Barker.

 Key Features: